iltar/blog-articles/drafts/symfony-security-made-simple.md

 The `AuthorizationChecker` is ideal to check permissions of something that would not influence your program flow, e.g. hiding a button or link in your template or fetching more records from your database if you have the right permissions.

+## What's Next?

+While I don't intend to explain every security related item in detail, I will write a blog post about Roles vs Voters.
+This will be one of the Authentication vs Authorization examples most often confused when designing access control in Symfony applications and websites.

 [1]: http://symfony.com/doc/current/security.html#learn-more